Vatra Dornei: History

 The earliest written mention of the settlement is from 1592.
 Together with the rest of Bukovina, Vatra Dornei was under the rule of the Habsburg monarchy (later Austria-Hungary) from 1775 to 1918.
 This was a period of development for the town, which became a well known resort in the early 19th century.
 Between 1925 and 1950, Vatra Dornei was part of the former Câmpulung County.
 From 1950 to present it's part of Suceava County.

-The historic Vatra Dornei Casino is located in the municipality.
+The historic Vatra Dornei Casino is located in the city center.

 Demographics

 Until the early 1950s, Vatra Dornei had an ethnically mixed population of Romanians, Germans (more specifically Bukovina Germans), Ukrainians, and Jews.
 The large synagogue and a picturesque Jewish cemetery bear witness to the Jewish presence and historical legacy in the area.

 Vatra Dornei reached its peak population in 1992, when about 18,500 people were living within the town limits.
 Then the city population declined gradually.
 According to the 2011 census, Vatra Dornei had a total population of 13,659 inhabitants.
 Of this population, 98.65% are ethnically Romanians, 0.64% Roma, 0.23% Germans (Bukovina Germans), 0.22% Hungarians, and 0.10% Ukrainians.

 Vatra Dornei is the fifth most populated urban settlement in Suceava County, after the county capital, Suceava, and the cities of Rădăuți, Fălticeni, and Câmpulung Moldovenesc.
-Vatra Dornei is also the smallest and newest municipality in Suceava County.
+Vatra Dornei is also the smallest and newest city in Suceava County.

 Tourism

 Vatra Dornei is a well known ski resort in the Carpathian Mountains.
 There are ski slopes nearby the city, attracting tourists in winter season.
 Vatra Dornei is surrounded by large forest areas, proper places for practicing alpine tourism.
 There are mineral water springs in the city limits and its surroundings, that helped the settlement to develop as a spa.
 In the late 19th century and early 20th century Bukovina had only two spa towns: Vatra Dornei and Solca.

 Vatra Dornei has several hotels, two museums (The Ethnographic Museum and The Museum of Natural Sciences) and a few old buildings that are considered historical and architectural monuments: the casino, the main spa building, the two railway stations, the town hall, Sentinela Spring, the post office building, and a few old churches.

+Vatra Dornei is also part of the Via Transilvanica long-distance trail.